vanphan24/consul-mesh-to-lambda/README.md

 In this demo, we will:

-- Connect a Consul client cluster running on Kubernetes (EKS) to an HCP Consul cluster on AWS.
+- Deploy a Consul client cluster running on Kubernetes (EKS), and connect it to an HCP Consul cluster on AWS.
-- Deploy frontend and backend service on EKS.
+- Deploy frontend service on EKS.
-- Deploy a lambda function.
+- Deploy a backend service on a Lambda function.
-- Configure Consul to be aware of Lambda function.
+- Configure Consul to use Lambda functions.
-- Point frontend service to connect to Lambda backend service on Lambda instead of local backend service on EKS.
+- Connect frontend service to connect to Lambda backend service on Lambda

 # Pre-Req